Ovenden Moor Wind Farm

 Ovenden Moor Wind Farm is a wind powered electricity generating site in England.
 Ovenden Moor is located north of Halifax and west of Bradford in West Yorkshire.
 The site was opened in 1993 with 23 turbines, but these were later removed in favour of larger turbines but with 14 fewer towers.
-This updated the output of the site from 9.2 MWh to 22.5 MWh with an expected generation lifetime of 25 years.
+This updated the output of the site from 9.2 MW to 22.5 MW with an expected generation lifetime of 25 years.
 As the turbines can be seen from some distance and the fact that they overlook the Brontë Country to the north, they have the subject of continued criticism and objections.

 Geology

 This moorland area of the South Pennines is mostly overlaid with peat and underlaid with sandstone that is 310 million years old.
 The area in and around Ovenden Moor was quarried for the Rough Rock Flagstone that was used for buildings in the Halifax area.
 There are also bands of mudstone and coal, with coal being worked historically in the area (east of Ovenden Moor) even though the seams were very narrow by commercial colliery standards.